FlozoSwoops/Wu-Tang-Investments/README.md

 2. Adding charts for stock analysis
 3. Adding charts for portfolio diversity analysis
 4. A ticker to keep track of stock trends throughout the day
+5. Revamp db for and site layout for improved UX
+6. Further styling for improved UX

 Technologies Used
 1. Ruby on Rails